-Create a file called "CMake.vars" where you set all these variables according to your needs.
-Examples of CMake.vars files can be found in the CMakeVars folder.
+Copy this file to "CMake.vars" and set the variables according to your needs.
 After that, type:

-cmake . make If you have more than one CPU, you can use "make -jN" where N is the number of CPUs of your computer.
+cmake . make

+If you have more than one CPU, you can use "make -jN" where N is the number of CPUs of your computer.